quantum-kite/kite/docs/documentation/examples/phosphorene.md

 return lat
 ```

-This model, as defined above, can be used with different number of hoppings.
+Note that this lattice model, as given above, can be used with different number of hoppings.
 The user can decide the number that is used in the calculation when defining the lattice:

 ``` python
 lattice=monolayer_4band(num_hoppings=4)
 ```

-## KITE-part
+## KITEx part
 ### Settings
-To use the large-scale single-shot algorithm for direct evaluation of zero-temperature DC conductivities, the resolvent operator requires a nonzero broadening (resolution) parameter `eta`, which is given in eV.
+To use the large-scale single-shot algorithm for direct evaluation of zero-temperature DC conductivities, the resolvent operator requires a nonzero broadening (resolution) parameter `eta`, which is given in the specified units (eV in the example above).
 As this type of calculation is energy dependent, it is also necessary to provide a list of desired energy points to the calculation object.
 In the single shot calculations, the computational time scales linearly with the energy points.
 For this example, that is intended to run in a normal desktop, we consider a small number of points and the energy range is set in the vicinity of the band gap.